Magic beat Spurs 133-113 for 8th victory in 9 games - KVIA

 Spurs: F Jeremy Sochan and C Jakob Poeltl played the second half in foul trouble. … Keldon Johnson played 31 minutes after missing two games with a tight right hamstring. … G Blake Wesley (MCL strain) was back with the team for a second game after being brought up from the G League, but did not play.

 Magic: Carter played for the first time since Nov.
 18, having missed 18 games due to right plantar fascia.
-He played 19 minutes, contributing eight points and four rebounds. … G Jalen Suggs missed his 20th game of the season, and 15th straight, because of a sore right ankle.
+He played 19 minutes, contributing eight points and four rebounds.
+“The sky is the limit for this team,” Carter said.
+“I’m just excited to be part of it.” … G Gary Harris had nine points in 21 minutes after missing 11 games with a right hamstring strain. … Wagner had a plus/minus of plus-36, and Anthony had a plus-22.

 UP NEXT